 A Limited Partnership, as compared to a general partnership, is formed by two or more people doing business.
-At least person must act as the general partner.
+At least a person must act as the general partner.
 That person must have actual management authority for the day-day- activities of the company.
 This is in direct comparison to the other person(s) within the business in the role of a limited partner.

 This person serves more of a silent / passive partner who invests in the company.

 Limited partners cannot act in a management capacity.
-Both a limited partner and the general partner must enter into a limited partnership agreement – this can be oral or written.
+Both a limited partner and the general partner must enter into a company limited partnership agreement – this can be oral or written.

-Avoid common mistakes made in limited partnerships:a considering a limited vs general partner, a limited partnership is managed and controlled by general partners; general partners have the authority to bind the company.
+Avoid common mistakes made in company limited partnerships:a considering a limited vs general partner, a limited partnership is managed and controlled by general partners; general partners have the authority to bind the company.
 Limited partners typically do not participate in managing the business.
 Any litigation that shows evidence of the limited partner participating in decision-making or management will result in costly consequences that include:

 - Personal liability

 - More business liability

 These types of business entities are similar except for the fact that a limited partnership (LP) provides for at least one general partner and one or more limited.
 The following are but a few points regarding the difference between general partnership and limited partnership.